 There is research on this point, although the results are mixed and in combination suggest little reason to rely on BWCs to reduce uses of force, at least on their own.
-Initial research suggested that BWCs can have a dramatic effect on reducing police uses of force,15 but recent research has suggested that BWCs may have no discernible, statistically significant effects on use of force.16
+Initial research suggested that BWCs can have a dramatic effect on reducing police uses of force, 19 but recent research has suggested that BWCs may have no discernible, statistically significant effects on use of force.
+20

-In a Rialto, California, a randomized experiment, BWCs generated a 90% reduction in complaints and a 50% reduction in use of force reports relative to officers not wearing cameras during comparison shifts.17 In Arizona, the Mesa Police Department's quasi-experimental evaluation of BWCs revealed a 40% reduction in citizen complaints against treatment officers for misconduct during the study period, and a 75% decline in use of force complaints.18 In Orlando, Florida, a randomized experiment found that BWC officers had a significantly lower rate of incidents involving electronic control devices, chemical agents, impact weapons, and other non-lethal implements.19 A quasi-experimental evaluation in Phoenix reported a 62% reduction in complaints lodged against treatment officers relative to control officers.20
+A study released in 2014, based on a randomized controlled trial conducted in Rialto, California, appeared to show that wearing BWCs generated a 90% reduction in complaints and a 50% reduction in use of force reports relative to not wearing cameras during comparison shifts.
+21 In Arizona, the Mesa Police Department's quasi-experimental evaluation of BWCs revealed a 40% reduction in citizen complaints against treatment officers for misconduct during the study period, and a 75% decline in use of force complaints.
+22 In Orlando, Florida, a randomized experiment found that BWC officers had a significantly lower rate of incidents involving electronic control devices, chemical agents, impact weapons, and other non-lethal implements.
+23